jtimlin/picagram/README.md

 If a user owns a Post, they will find an additional settings button on the post, distinguished by a spanner icon.
 Clicking this button displays the option to edit the post.
 Upon selecting the edit option, the user is directed to the edit post form, which is similar to the create post form but pre-populated with the necessary post details.
 Here, the user can update the post details.

-If users own the comment, they see an 'X' icon next to their own comments, enabling them to delete their comment directly without any additional confirmation.
+If users own the comment, they see an 'X' icon next to their own comments, enabling them to delete their comment directly with confirmation.

 ![Delete Confirmation Modal](readme_images/features/crud/modal.png)
 ![Settings Modal Delete](readme_images/features/crud/delete-option.png)